4th monkeypox case in India reported in Delhi; man had no travel history

-A 34-year-old man from the national capital with no history of foreign travel has tested positive for monkeypox virus, official sources said on Sunday.
-This is the fourth case of the disease being reported in India.
+A 34-year-old man from West Delhi has tested positive for monkeypox virus, the fourth case in the country.
+He has no history of foreign travel.

-The man had attended a stag party recently in Manali in Himachal Pradesh, official sources told PTI.
+The man was isolated at the LNJP Hospital here around three days ago after he showed symptoms of the disease.
+He has recently attended a stag party in Manali in Himachal Pradesh, PTI reported.

-A resident of West Delhi, the man was admitted to the Maulana Azad Medical College Hospital here around three days ago after he showed symptoms of monkeypox.
+According to an official statement, the Ministry of Health and Family Welfare said the man was initially isolated at the hospital as a suspected case of monkeypox and a confirmation of the diagnosis has been done by the National Institute of Virology (NIV), Pune.

-His samples were sent to the National Institute of Virology (NIV) Pune on Saturday which came out positive, the sources said.
+"The case is presently recovering at the designated isolation centre at Lok Nayak Hospital.
+The close contacts of the case have been identified and are under quarantine as per the MoHFW guidelines," the statement said.

 Monkeypox virus is transmitted from infected animals to humans via indirect or direct contact.
 Human-to-human transmission can occur through direct contact with infectious skin or lesions, including face-to-face, skin-to-skin, and respiratory droplets.